-Debra Veal (now Searle) is probably the best conference speaker we’ve ever booked at Prowess: powerful, compelling, modest and very real.
+Debra Veal (now Searle) is probably the best conference speaker we’ve ever booked at Prowess: powerful, compelling, modest, and very real.
 She was the woman who rowed across the Atlantic on her own, though it hadn’t been her intention.
-Her husband had started the journey with her, but was overcome by uncontrollable anxiety.
+Her husband had started the journey with her but was overcome by uncontrollable anxiety.
 Debra decided to continue alone.
-It was an incredibly gruelling ordeal, she was sore all over, terrified of the massive waves, sharks and oil tankers which could cut her small boat to pieces if she fell asleep.
-But on the ledge in front of her she had a slogan her twin sister had given her.
+It was an incredibly grueling ordeal, she was sore all over, terrified of the massive waves, sharks, and oil tankers that could cut her small boat to pieces if she fell asleep.
+But on the ledge in front of her, she had a slogan her twin sister had given her.
 It said ‘Choose your attitude’.
 Each time she felt despair overcoming her, that slogan helped her through.
-She actively chose to focus on the beauty around her, the strength she was building and the opportunity for peace and contentment that being all alone in the middle of the ocean provided.
+She actively chose to focus on the beauty around her, the strength she was building, and the opportunity for peace and contentment that being all alone in the middle of the ocean provided.

 When things are going badly, it can be tempting to allow yourself to wallow in despair.
 But remember you have a choice.
 You can’t change other people or circumstances, but you can choose your response.
 There is always something of value in every situation that you can build on and grow from.
 Choose your attitude.

 Taking action can be the easiest way to break the cycle.
 Doing anything that you’re a bit afraid of will stretch your confidence and build your capacity for handling more risk.
 Overcoming fears is the fast-track to feeling unstoppable!